mknw/ms-ci/README.md

 2. do we need an artifact storage for the system image of each node pool?
    a) can substitute containerregistry.googleapis.com to [artifactregistry.googleapis.com](https://cloud.google.com/artifact-registry/docs/reference/rest)
    b) if necessary change `resource "google_project_iam_member" "gke"` resource in main.tf.
+3. Scripts to change locations in all `values.yaml` files, for all plugins (dolphinscheduler, etc.)
+   - Alternatively, ensure that `terraform.tfvars` content is passed correctly to all submodules.

 continue with: https://plugins.jenkins.io/kubernetes/#plugin-content-declarative-pipeline (already open in firefox.)